-Finally, bibliographic coupling (Budler et al., 2021; Kessler, 1963) is used to analyze primary documents based on the overlaps in their reference lists.
+Finally, bibliographic coupling (Budler, Župič, & Trkman, 2021; Kessler, 1963) is used to analyze primary documents based on the overlaps in their reference lists.
 The more repeated references in two documents' reference lists that there are, the stronger the connection between those two documents.
 Again, many such dyadic links are aggregated in bibliographic coupling to build a bibliographic map of a field that identifies the structure of its contemporary research.

 We applied these three methods because of their comparative strengths.
 Cocitation analysis is highly suitable for analyzing the theoretical foundations of reviewed research studies.
 As such, it reveals clusters of important influences as they shape the field.
 However, its limitation is that it requires an accumulation of citations, which means that it cannot be used to analyze very recent studies that have yet to be cited.
 Bibliographic coupling solves this limitation, as it connects the documents on the basis of overlapping reference lists, so it can be applied to very new (and thus uncited) studies.
-Thus, this is the most appropriate method for studying research fronts (Zupic & Čater, 2015).
+Thus, this is the most appropriate method for studying research fronts (Zupic & Cater, 2015).
 Historiography complements these two methods, as it can be used to reveal the development of the field over time.
 Both cocitation and bibliographic coupling provide snapshots of a field at a specific point in time.
 To show the field's development, they would need to be applied separately to different periods.
 Historiography overcomes this limitation by showing the most important paths of development in a single map on the basis of citations.

-We used VOSviewer (van Eck and Waltman, 2017; Van Eck and Waltman, 2009) for cocitation and bibliographic coupling analysis and CitNetExplorer (van Eck and Waltman, 2014) for historiographic analysis.
-Additionally, we used bibliometrix (Aria and Cuccurullo, 2017) for citation analysis.
+We used VOSviewer (Van Eck & Waltman, 2009; van Eck & Waltman, 2017) for cocitation and bibliographic coupling analysis and Cit-NetExplorer (van Eck & Waltman, 2014) for historiographic analysis.
+Additionally, we used bibliometrix (Aria & Cuccurullo, 2017) for citation analysis.

-Findings
+4. Findings

-Study 1: Cocitation analysis
+4.1.
+Study 1: cocitation analysis

+4.1.1.
 Identification and characterization of seminal texts